 Collector loss voltage as the collector-emitter resistance value decreases.

-If there is only 0 resistance between collector and emitter, then the value of IC can be regulated using the resistance offered by the load.
+If there is only 0 resistance between the collector and the emitter, then the value of IC can be regulated using the resistance offered by the load.

 This mode of operation is the saturation of the current passing from the collector to the emitter.